GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

                 var listener = listeners[index];
                 try
                 {
-                    // If the TMessage : IMessage is found in our IList listeners,
+                    // If the Message Event is found in our IList listeners,
                     // invoke the Message Event.
                     listener.Invoke(message);
                 }
                 catch(Exception exception)
                 {
                     // If the Message Event is not found in our IList listeners
-                    // Log an exception.
+                    // log an exception.
                     Debug.LogException(exception);
                 }
             }